 If you have savings, you should always consider using them before borrowing any money.
 This isn’t an option for everyone, though, and even if you do have savings you may not have easy access to them.
 So, in some situations borrowing money may be necessary, or a preferable solution.

 If you need pay for an emergency expense, see if a friend or family member could help.
 Perhaps they could cover the cost and you can pay them back later or they could loan you the money you need?
 Friends or family won’t usually charge you interest, so can be a cheaper way to cover a cost in an emergency.

 Look into an alternative short-term loan

 There are loans out there that offer quick access to money, without having to repay it in full in a matter of days or weeks.
-For example, if you choose Sunny, you can take on a loan of £1000 or less and repay it in installments that are affordable for you, over a six month period.
-Although you will, of course, be charged interest on your loan, you won’t pay any other fees – not even late repayment charges.
+For example, if you choose Sunny, you can take on a loan of £1000 from one of our broker partner’s lenders and repay it in instalments that are affordable for you, over a three-month minimum period.
+We don’t charge any fees.
 This can help avoid any financial difficulties later when it comes to repaying what you owe.